Crew a 'Top 10 Shop'

 STAY IN YOUR SEAT, especially when the bus is moving.

 All BC buses are equipped with seat belts.
-All students are encouraged
+All students are encouraged to use them.

 Bethlehem Citizens for Pedestrian Safety and BC's Transportation Department would like to share with you these important safety tips.